Geords71/pico-dram-tester/firmware/README.md

 ### The Write Loop

-#### Late Write?
+#### Late Write or Early Write?

 An early write is one where the W pin is lowered before CAS is lowered within a threshold know as tWCS.
-For some chips, tWCS is zero.
-However, if CAS and W are lowered at the same time.
+For some chips, tWCS is zero and in this scenrio, if CAS and W are lowered at the same time.
 It is not clear if we are performing an early or a late write - as W going low is not instantaneous and tWCS is measured from when W reaches its low level.
-So it is possible that - with our common test PIOs as they stand - that we are in late write mode with an indeterminate value on Q. It is assumed that the multiple write cycles can be safely performed end-on-end at tRC intervals, rather than tRWC.
+So it is possible that - with our common test PIOs as they stand - that we are in late write mode with an indeterminate value on Q.

+Some chips have a small negative tWCS - which means that early write *can* be achieved by lowering W and CAS at the same.
+So, depending on the specific chip, our write cycle will be either Early Write or a very early Late Write!

+It is assumed that the multiple write cycles can be safely performed end-on-end at tRC intervals, rather than tRWC.
 The author is not 100% clear on this point, but delays listed on the sheets in the timings directory currently rely on this assumption.
 CAS and W going low at the same time can never result